Inside a barn

 to have a permit to operate.

-An operation is an Animal Feeding Operation (AFO) if animals
+An operation is defined as an Animal Feeding Operation (AFO) if animals

 are confined at least 45 days in a 12 month period and there